lindsaycarbonell/fed-class/README.md

 ### Jan 2.
 **Your first webpage.**

-_Introduction, command line, file naming standards._
+Introduction, command line, file naming standards.

 ### Jan 7.
 **HTML Part 1: Structure and Colors**

-_Tags, attributes, semantic elements, rgbrgbahexadecimal colors_
+Tags, attributes, semantic elements, rgbrgbahexadecimal colors

 ### Jan 9.
 **HTML Part 2:  Complex Structures and Accessibility**

-_Tables, forms, accessibility standards._
+Tables, forms, accessibility standards.

 ### Jan 14.
 **CSS Part 1: The Basics**

-_Selectors, properties, declarations, etc._
+Selectors, properties, declarations, etc.

 ### Jan 16.
 **CSS Part 2: The Cascade**

-_Inheritance, specificity, cascade rules._
+Inheritance, specificity, cascade rules.

 ### Jan 21.
 **CSS Part 3: The Box Model and the browser inspector.**

-_We’re going to do the most complex, frustrating thing you’ll ever do in CSS: move and resize boxes._
+We’re going to do the most complex, frustrating thing you’ll ever do in CSS: move and resize boxes.

 ### Jan 23.
 **Responsive design.**

-_How do you make a webpage work on all screen sizes?
-We’ll go through basic standards for responsive websites, and why browser compatibility is such a THING._
+How to make a webpage work on all screensizes, browser compatibility.

 ### Jan 28.
 **Fancy box models: A Quick Introduction to Flexbox**

-_How flexbox works and how you can get started with it._
+How flexbox works and how you can get started with it.

 ### Jan 30.
 **How real FEDs do it: design to web page.**

-_We’ll take the class period to build a real webpage from a real mock-up!
-Wow!_
+We’ll take the class period to build a real webpage from a real mock-up!
+Wow!

 _(First week of Feb. will be more design to web page classes, project for Part 1 will be due second week of Feb.)_